MIF-0/accounts-practice/README.md

 This app supports for now only GPB (there is nothing wrong with supporting other currencies, but it would require pre-create company account), so the limitation is only on RestApi level, customer can't provide currency.
-Not all test written but I tried to cover main things.
+Not all test written, but I tried to cover main things.
-There is some duplication and generally a lot of improvement can be done, especially with events (which should be used, but they are not in this implementation)
+There is some duplication and generally a lot of improvement can be done, especially with events (which should be used, but they are not in this implementation) Didn't have enough time to properly think transfers through

 # Domain
 Domain models are immutable, which help us to worry less about concurrent access to the same object